-Under the Federal Service Members Civil Relief Act, for tax purposes, you may elect to be treated as a resident of the state where the military member is domiciled or has their permanent duty station.
+Under the federal Servicemembers Civil Relief Act (SCRA), for tax purposes, you may elect to be treated as a resident of the state where the military member is domiciled or has their permanent duty station.

 Note: This exemption doesn't apply to spouses who are also members of the military.

 Do you qualify to be treated as a nonresident because you meet the special case Oregon resident requirements?
 If so, your out-of-state wages or self-employment income isn't taxed by Oregon, even if the other state can't tax it under MSRRA.
 You don't have to file a return unless you had Oregon tax withheld or other Oregon-source income, such as rental income or retirement pay.
 If you have to file a return, use